PegliOne/Project-2-Drum-Machine-Server/README.md

 ## Website Production Updates

+### 15/02/21 6:40pm
+Step Four in Progress: Server successful deployed to Heroku.
+JSON files added.
+The next step is to make AJAX requests to the server from the React app, then review and optimise the code and styling.

 ### 15/02/21 5:00pm
 Step Three in Progress: Permissions and basic styling added.
 Database re-seeded with data from the React App.
 The next step is to deploy to Heroku and add the JSON files, so an AJAX request can be made from the React App.